-Many grasses produce flowering stems which are also attractive and full of feathery seeds.
+Many grasses produce flowering stems that are also attractive and full of feathery seeds.
 Ornamental grass propagation through seed is fairly easy.

 Collect seed when they are dry, usually in fall.
 Take the whole stem and allow the flower stalk to dry in a cool, dry place.
-You may choose to store them but best germination is with fresh seed.
+You may choose to store them, but the best germination is with fresh seed.

 Surface sow in good potting soil with just a dusting of sand on top.
 Water until the container is evenly moist and then place in a plastic bag or top with a plastic dome.

 Germination differs by species, but once you have seedlings with two sets of true leaves, transplant them to larger pots to grow on.
 Harden them off in spring and install them in prepared containers or beds.